-Girls and women in poor communities all over the world struggle; many can’t afford personal hygiene supplies, causing girls to miss school and women to miss opportunities for work that could provide income for their families.
-Knowing this first hand, the Ugandan “sisters” were eager to help lift up their community!
+Girls and women in poor communities all over the world struggle every month to manage their periods; many can’t afford sanitary pads, causing girls to miss school and women to miss opportunities for work that could provide income for their families.
+Sisters Uganda is flourishing in their small community.

 Current Programs